 Having to buy something just to get some sauce is kind of expensive, but you can make Arby’s tangy sauce just like they do at home.
 Mix this sauce up and make the family smile.
 Make a batch and store it in a covered container in the refrigerator so it will always be on hand.

 - Cayenne Pepper

 - Corn Starch

 How to Make Arby’s Sauce

 - Place all sauce ingredients in a blender and blend on high speed for 15 – 20 seconds.

-- After twenty minutes add cornstarch mixture and stir well.
+- After twenty minutes add the cornstarch mixture and stir well.

-- When sauce begins to thicken, let simmer on a very low temperature for ten minutes.
+- When sauce begins to thicken, let simmer at a very low temperature for ten minutes.

 - Store in a covered container in the refrigerator.

 Of course, you are going to want to use this on your own shaved roast beef sandwich.
 This sauce has the perfect balance of flavor, so you can use it on other food like: